Duncan Ward: a day in the life of a Road Harm Co-ordinator

 In one instance, I dealt with someone who had suffered serious injuries as a result of a road collision that wasn’t his fault.
 At the time, he was concerned about losing his job, paying the mortgage and providing for the family.
-It was an incredibly tough time for him and he was understandably angry because the accident was someone else’s fault.
+It was an incredibly tough time for him and he was understandably angry because the collisions was someone else’s fault.

 I spoke to him initially and ended up referring him to Assist Trauma Care.
 This resulted in him making an incredibly positive recovery, and watching this guy cope, recover and thrive from such a low point was both humbling and very rewarding.

 In another incident, a client contacted our victim care team following an assault.
-My colleague quickly realised that there was something else behind his trauma, and it turned out to be the fact he was involved in a serious road traffic accident some four or five years before.
+My colleague quickly realised that there was something else behind his trauma, and it turned out to be the fact he was involved in a serious road traffic collisions some four or five years before.

 He was subsequently referred to our team, and I went to speak to him.
 The assault he had suffered had triggered the trauma related to the road traffic incident, from which he clearly hadn’t fully recovered.
 This enabled us to support him on both counts, and is a brilliant example of how the team at Voice works together to provide the best possible support for people who need it the most.